|About Us News Resources Login Become a member Help Search|

 Gwaelas nodded decorously and then took his leave.

 “What do you think of them, Ciryon?”
 Imrahil asked with sudden candor.

 “That is not for me to say, my lord,” Ciryon insisted, a bit taken aback.

 Imrahil smiled, more to himself than for anyone else’s benefit.
-He still felt a rush of excitement in the presence of these Elves who were so vibrantly alive, who emerged like figures from his childhood imagination with no conception of diminishing any time in the near future.
+He still felt a rush of excitement in the presence of these Elves who were so vibrantly alive, who emerged from the forgotten places of the world like figures from his childhood imagination with no conception of diminishing any time in the near future.
 It stirred something in his heart, as if he was discovering some lost part of himself.
 It was a heady feeling, and one he would not soon forget.

 “They are incredible.”